 Hi, Kathryn here.
-As you might have seen in my recent Dressember post, I’m Marly’s blog content manager.
-I used to run the now-defunct crochet blog, Crochet Concupsicence.
+As you might know, I’m Marly’s blog content manager.
+I used to run the now-defunct crochet blog, Crochet Concupiscence.
 When I did, I published a Thanksgiving post every year, sharing exactly why I’m so thankful for crochet.
-I wanted to pop over with a guest post here today to share exactly that.
-And although I’m specifically sharing that I’m thankful for crochet, all of this applies to knitting as well.
+I shared this post last year.
+And I am sharing it again this year, with an update because several of you on Instagram shared why you’re thankful for knitting and crochet:

 Marly Makes Thanksgiving Special